kaf-lamed-beyt/react-tab/README.md

 Because, the component uses `next/router` when you try using it outside of a Next.js project, you'll get an error indicating that "NextRouter is not mounted".

-Support for react projects with Next.js should be up soon.
+Support for react projects without Next.js should be up soon.

 ## Want to contribute?